-Your typical shonen rarely portrays relevant, compelling female characters with motivations where no men are involved.
+The most typical shonen rarely portrays relevant, compelling female characters with motivations where no men are involved.
 Female characters that aren’t exploited for fanservice are rarer still.
 But the girls of My Hero Academia not only feel like real people with their own lives: they’re girls I would love to hang out with.
-The series definitely handle female character better than a lot of its predecessors, yet it’s not without its flaws (like Mineta’s existence, for instance).
+The series handles female character better than a good part of its predecessors, yet it’s not without its flaws (like Mineta’s existence, for instance).
 The second season in particular displays a lot of the sexism the series can struggle with, which requires its own in-deep analysis.
-But’s that’s a discussion for another day.
+But’s that’s a discussion for another day (edit 23/02/18: I wrote about that here).
 The subjects I want to focus on are mentors and representation in particular, which came to me after watching episode thirty-five: “Yaoyorozu: Rising.”

 While Momo Yaoyorozu doesn’t have as much protagonism as other characters, I’ve been paying attention to her since season one.
 It wasn’t until the tournament arc that I could see why: a tall girl, academically overachieving, yet slow in practical situations.
 Momo’s smarts are no joke, but she’s not the kind of quick thinker Deku or Bakugo are.
 As a result, she underperforms in her fight against Tokoyami, which severely damages her confidence.
 In Momo and her conflict, I could see a part of myself.
 Having the ability to do well, yet losing the chance to do so thanks to your perceived weakness; it’s a problem I’m familiar with.
 And when you’re someone with big expectations on yourself, failing to achieve them can be mentally draining.